Tony DeCorse: 1944–1960 Merchant marines and early career

 During the early 1940s, DeCorse worked at Bell Aircraft and Curtiss-Wright Aircraft in tool and die.
 He was not eligible for military service because of asthma but joined the U. S. Merchant Marines in 1944.
 In a 2006 interview, at the Buffalo and Erie County Historical Society, DeCorse says that he served as an assistant cook on two convoy ships in the North Atlantic, the George G. Meade and a Louis Bamberger lumber ship, and that he made four trips to Europe.
 He was discharged in 1945.

 The experience in the Merchant Marines substantially influenced DeCorse's art, especially during the 1940s and 1950s.
 Paintings from this period, in dark colors with heavy lines featuring sailors and ships tossed on waves, are more realistic than his later works.
 However, this style and themes can be seen in his later sculptures in the Buffalo and Erie County Naval & Military Park and Veteran's Park.
 He had many exhibitions and briefly operated his own contemporary art gallery on Elmwood Avenue in Buffalo in 1955.
 The gallery's opening show exhibited paintings by Peter Busa, Robert Wiegand, Roland Wise, and Joe Orffeo, and by DeCorse himself.

 In 1947 DeCorse wrote and directed the short film, Seven Beers with Wrong Woman, collaborating with Joe Offorio.
-The pantomime drama is based on the 1940 folk song about true love lost by Tommy Tucker (singer).
+The pantomime drama is based on the 1940 folk song about true love lost by Tommy Tucker.
 DeCorse created the papier-mâché masks worn by the characters and he also played the "Singing Waiter".
 Masks illustrating characters from his songs would remain a feature of DeCorse's entertaining throughout his career.
-During the 1940s and 50s he played in many of the Buffalo nightclubs, such as Chez Ami and Frank's Casa Nova.
+During the 1940s and 1950s he played in many of the Buffalo nightclubs, such as Chez Ami and Frank's Casa Nova.